Wintellect/MSLearn/Introduction to Python/2-use-variables-types-and-operators.md

 ## Operators

 Python expressions use operators to calculate new values.
-The behavior of operators is determined by the type of data to which the operator is being applied.
+The behavior of operators is determined by the type of data to which the operator is applied.
 For example, using the `+` operator with numbers computes the sum of the numbers.
 Using it with strings concatenates the strings:

 ```python
 print('a' + 'a') # outputs: aa
 print(1 + 1) # outputs: 2
 ```

-Some operators are applied to one value (the value is the result of another expression).
+Some operators are applied to one value.
 These are known as *unary operators*.
 For example, the `not` operator outputs `False` for a `True` value and `True` for a `False` value:

 ```python
 print(not True) # outputs: False